40 Developmental Assets

 9 sessions.
 Prerequisites: None.

-This course invites participants to explore principles and practices of essential communication skills.
+This course invites participants to explore the principles and practices of essential communication skills.
 Early Childhood Educators and Family Professionals need proficiency in intentionally using healthy communication skills when interacting with parents, caregivers, colleagues, clients, and staff.
 By gaining more proficiency in using these skills, family professionals become better equipped to promote healthy, meaningful relationships.
-Participants are invited to engage in a myriad of interpersonal exercises to enhance and hone their communication skills including Active Listening, Affirmations, basics of Teaching, Problem Exploration and I-Messages.
+Participants are invited to engage in a myriad of interpersonal exercises to enhance and hone their communication skills including Active Listening, Affirmations, basics of Teaching, Problem Exploration, and I-Messages.

 Exploring Family Legacies

 Prerequisite: Essential Communication Skills OR All Three (3) Trauma Courses.